google/go-cloud/internal/docs/design.md

 1.  **Options**.
 Different providers may support different options for functionality.

-**Escape hatches** provide the user a way to escape the Go Cloud abstraction to access provider-specific functionality.
+**As** functions in the APIs provide the user a way to escape the Go Cloud abstraction to access provider-specific types.
 They might be used as an interim solution until a feature request to Go Cloud is implemented.
 Or, Go Cloud may choose not to support specific features, and the escape hatch will be permanent.
 As an example, both S3 and GCS blobs have the concept of ACLs, but it might be difficult to represent them in a generic way (although, we have not tried).

-Using an escape hatch implies that the resulting code is no longer portable; the escape hatched code will need to be ported in order to switch providers.
+Using `As`implies that the resulting code is no longer portable; the provider-specific code will need to be ported in order to switch providers.
-Therefore, they should be avoided if possible.
+Therefore, it should be avoided if possible.

-### Ways To Escape Hatch

-Users can always access the provider service directly, by constructing the top-level handle and making API calls, bypassing Go Cloud.

-*   For top-level operations, this may be fine, although it might require a bunch of plumbing code to pass the provider service handle to where it is needed.
-*   For data objects, it implies dropping Go Cloud entirely; for example, instead of using `blob.Reader` to read a blob, the user would have to use the provider-specific method for reading.

-Go Cloud APIs also support `As` as a way to access provider-specific types.
+### Example

 ```
 // The existing blob.Reader exposes some blob attributes, but not everything
 // that every provider exposes.
 type Reader struct {...}

-// As allows providers to expose provider-specific types.
+// As converts i to provider-specific types.
 func (r *Reader) As func(i interface{}) bool {...}

 // User code would look like: